EEYale/WebMappingResources/TreesWithLeaflet/README.md

 1) Right-click this [link](https://github.com/EEYale/WebMappingResources) to open this page in a new tab.
 2) Click the green button to `Clone or Download` the data.
 Then, click `Download Zip`.
 3) Unzip the compressed folder and move the `TreesWithLeaflet` folder to your desktop.
+4) The important files we will work with are:
-4) You will see three files. `index.html` is a working html file that produces a web map that we will see in our browser window. `shell.html` is an empty "skeleton file" that we will use to build the web map. `dixwellTrees.geojson` is a file that contains all the tree data that we will be mapping.
+	- `index.html` is a working html file that produces a web map that we will see in our browser window.
+	- `shell.html` contains the basic htmp structure we will fill in with code to build our web maps.
+	- `dixwellTrees.geojson` is a file that contains all the tree data that we will be mapping.

 ### Part Two: Fire up a local web server
 1) Open up your command line prompt (Windows) or Terminal (Mac).